-Lawns need to be mowed in such a way that no more than 1/3 of the leaf blade is removed in any one mowing.
-According to the 1/3 rule, a lawn mown at 3.0 inches will need to be mown about every seven days.
-A lawn mown at 2.0 inches will need to be mown about every five days.
-Lawns mown at a higher height of cut will be healthier and will need to be mown less often.
+Grass needs to be mowed in such a way that no more than 1/3 of the leaf blade is removed in any one mowing.
+According to the 1/3 rule, grass mown at 3.0 inches will need to be mown about every seven days.
+Grass mown at 2.0 inches will need to be mown about every five days.
+Lawns mowed at a higher height of cut will be healthier and will need to be mown less often.

 Can a turf species be maintained below the optimum mowing height?
-Yes, but be prepared to spend much more time, energy, and money to maintain that turf.
+Yes, but be prepared to spend much more time, energy, and money to maintain than turf.

 Myth: It is best to fertilize in the spring since that is when the home improvement stores sell fertilizer.

-Heavy fertilizing in the spring will result in excessive growth (additional mowing), reduced rooting, and a lawn that is more susceptible to summer stress on cool season grasses.
-Cool season turfgrass species such as bluegrass should be fertilized mainly in the autumn.
-A fertilization in September and November and an application in the spring after the flush of growth (April or May) will result in a healthy cool season lawn.
+Heavy fertilizing in the spring will result in excessive growth (additional mowing), reduced rooting, and a lawn that is more susceptible to summer stress on cool-season grasses.
+Cool-season turfgrass species such as bluegrass should be fertilized mainly in the autumn.
+Fertilization in September and November and an application in the spring after the flush of growth (April or May) will result in healthy cool-season turf.

-Lawns damaged during summer months and newly seeded lawns may need an additional fertilizer application in October to help with recovery and establishment.
+Turfs damaged during summer months and newly seeded ones may need an additional fertilizer application in October to help with recovery and establishment.

 Myth: It is best to control dandelions in the spring when I see them flowering.